 C-100: Child Care Local Match

-TWC allocates federal funding for CCS from the US Department of Health and Human Services CCDF to workforce areas.
+TWC allocates federal funding for CCS from the U.S. Department of Health and Human Services CCDF to workforce areas.
 In order to receive a portion of the CCDF funding, Boards are required to secure and submit local matching funds to TWC in accordance with federal regulations, Chapter 809, and Chapter 800.

 TWC encourages Boards to secure local public and private funds for the purpose of matching federal funds in order to maximize resources for child care needs in the workforce area.